hkparker/Multiplexity/README.md

 Current status
 --------------

 Now that I have worked out all of the PoC stuff I'm re-writing everything to be better designed.
-At this point expect everything to bo completely non-functional, I'm hoping to have useful code in about a month.
+At this point expect everything to be completely non-functional, I'm hoping to have useful code in about a month.

 Usage
 -----